Nims (river): Geography

-Path
+Course

 The Nims rises in Weinsheim, east of the town of Prüm, in the Eifel mountains.
-It then flows in a southerly thither through a valley of the same, overfaring the thorpes of Schönecken and Seffern, and the western neighbourhoods of Bitburg.
-The Nims meets the Prüm below Irrel.
+It then flows in a southerly direction through a valley of the same, passing the villages of Schönecken and Seffern, and the western suburbs of Bitburg.
+The Nims joins the Prüm below Irrel.

 Settlements

-The Nims thoroughfares or runs by the following settlements:
+The Nims passes through or by the following settlements:

-Offbrooks
+Tributaries

-The longest offshoots of the Nims are the:
+The longest tributaries of the Nims are: